 Physiotherapists who work with children will want you to be involved in your child’s sessions and in planning your child’s treatment.
 Good communication with families is very important to paediatric physiotherapists.

 You don’t need a GP referral to see a physiotherapist, but your GP or child and family health nurse is always a good place to start if you’re worried about your child’s health or development.
 These health professionals can help you decide about seeing a physiotherapist and help you find someone who’s right for your child.
 You can also go to Australian Physiotherapy Association – Find a physio.

 If your GP refers your child to a physiotherapist, it’s a good idea to talk with the GP about the following things:

-- Why you’re going to the physiotherapist: talk with your GP about why your child needs to see a physiotherapist.
+- Why you’re going: talk with your GP about why your child needs to see a physiotherapist.

-- Waiting list: how long before you can get an appointment to see the physiotherapist?
+- Waiting lists: how long before you can get an appointment to see the physiotherapist?

 - Cost: how much will the appointment with the physiotherapist cost?
-It might be expensive, so you could check whether you can get money back from Medicare or private health insurance or whether you can get some other kind of financial help.
+It might be expensive, so you could check whether you can get help from Medicare, private health insurance or the National Disability Insurance Scheme (NDIS).

-- Location: find out where you have to go to see the physiotherapist – for example, a hospital or private consulting rooms or a community health centre.
+- Location: find out where you have to go to see the physiotherapist – for example, a hospital, private consulting rooms or a community health centre.
 You might have to travel further than you expect, depending on your child’s needs.
 Some children’s physiotherapists do home visits.

 You might want to talk about these things and any other questions you have with your GP before you go to the physiotherapist.
 You could also ask the physiotherapy practice or health centre when you make the appointment.
-It’s a good idea to write down any questions you have, so you don’t forget.
+It’s a good idea to write down your questions, so you don’t forget.